nodejitsu/handbook/ReadMe.md

 1. Creates the application (if necessary)
 2. Creates or validates the package.json
 3. Packages and creates a new snapshot
-4. Stops the application (if necessary)
+4. Starts the application

-5. Starts the application
+If you had a previous deployment running, and the most recent deploy failed, your old application will contnue to run without interruption

 ### jitsu list (jitsu apps list)